aselectroworks/Analog_Delay/README.md

 Analog_Delay
 ============

-Analog Delay Effector with Tap Tempo, Stereo In/Out, Ping-Pong and DryOut
+Analog Delay Effector using BBD with Tap Tempo, Stereo In/Out, Ping-Pong Delay and Dryout option.